prisar/prisar.github.io/about.md

 published: true
 ---

-This is a page about the new things that I am learning.
+This is a blog about the new things that I am learning.
+Also, about my quest for understanding the meaning of life.
+Journey of trying to find answers to the confronting questions.